terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-06-04-ChatGPT-Animator-Prompt-Design.md

-Here's an updated prompt with better interpretability for Dall-E:
+Here's an updated prompt with potentially better interpretability for Dall-E:

 Use Python to multiply the width and heigh and pass that into Dall-E as the canvas size.
 Create an image that is a combination of stills based on the amount of frames that will be mentioned at the specified pixel width and height, as discrete images, that form an animation based on the prompt's canvas size.
 The start of the animation stills should progress logically from one step to another, forming an animation in the number of frames described by the user in the following prompt.
 Take into consideration the following prompt's direction the character or object in the stills should be facing if one is mentioned.
 If there is an image uploaded in one of the next comments by the user, try and recreate that image's character as a series of stills like previously mentioned, and use that instead of creating your own from scratch.
 Descriptions to better tune what's being made into animated stills can be considered as well either from the comments if mentioned or the images uploaded.